yeojz/otplib/README.md

 ## AI Usage Disclosure

-From v13, portions of this codebase, including tests and documentation, were refined with AI assistance and human review.
+Since v13, parts of the codebase, tests, and documentation have been refined with AI assistance, with all outputs reviewed by humans.
 See [CONTRIBUTING.md](./CONTRIBUTING.md#ai-usage-guidelines) for guidelines.

 ## License